 DMOs should have a list of those who can develop low-cost, simple websites for partners that do not have one.

 We recommend that people first look in their own backyards and see if the local Chamber of Commerce has website design members.
-If not, we know that our colleagues at Back To You Marketing offer simple partner sites, and if partners want to DIY, then Squarespace or WordPress are great options.
+If not, we know that our colleagues at Back To You Marketing, Website Mojo, and Websites in WP offer simple partner sites.
+If partners want to DIY, then Squarespace or WordPress are great options.

 Something to think about…do partner websites welcome ALL visitors?